matthewboman/tweetmap/README.md

 ## Contributing

 Tweetmap is a work in progress.
 Some features I'm hoping to develop include:
     - managing state to show/hide the heatmap and/or markers
-    - returning tweets as objects (for linking to profile and displaying tweet)

 ## Running locally